-He attended workshops and seminars by distinguished composers like Francesco Filidei, Franck Bedrossian, Beat Furrer, Klaus Huber, Aaron Cassidy, Isabel Mundry and Dieter Ammann.
+He attended workshops and seminars by distinguished composers like Francesco Filidei, Franck Bedrossian, Beat Furrer, Philippe Leroux, Klaus Huber, Aaron Cassidy, Isabel Mundry and Dieter Ammann.
 Selim was winner of »Firenze Suona Contemporanea« (2013), was honoured with a special mention in »Risuonanze 2013« and was a Kunstuniversität Graz Jahresstipendium fellow.
+IN 2016, he participated in IRCAM ManiFeste Festival, where his dimINNUENDO was premiered by Ensemble Intercontemporain.
 His works were performed and recorded in festivals and concerts in Austria, Germany, France, United Kingdom, Italy, Spain, Hungary, Turkey and USA.
 Since 2011 he also writes on contemporary art and opera for classical music magazines »Neofilarmoni« and »AKOB«.

-Selim Göncü graduated from Kunstuniversität Graz (with Clemens Gadenstätter) with the highest distinction and currently continues his studies as a PhD candidate in composition with Franck Bedrossian at University of California Berkeley under full-scholarship.
+Selim Göncü graduated from Kunstuniversität Graz (with Clemens Gadenstätter) with the highest distinction and currently continues his studies as a PhD candidate in composition at University of California, Berkeley (with Franck Bedrossian).